-SECTION 3 COMPOSITION / INFORMATION ON INGR EDIENTS Substances See section below for composition Ingredients are required ^{of Mixtures} d by the Hazard Substa ances (Safety Data Sheets) Notice 2017 to be identified: Mixtures CAS No %[weight] Name 25265-77-4 <2 2.2.4-trimethyl-1.3-pentanediol monoisobutyrate SECTION 4 FIRST AID MEA SURES Description of first aid measur es Eye Contact If this product comes in contact • Wash out immediately with • If irritation continues, seek • Removal of contact lenses water.
+SECTION 3 COMPOSITION INFORMATION ON INGR EDIENTS Substances See section below for composition of Mixtures 1 by the Hazard Substa ances (Safety Data Sheets) Notice 2017 to be identified: Mixtures CAS No %[weight] Name 25265-77-4 <2 2.2.4-trimethyl-1.3-pentanediol monoisobutyrate SECTION 4 FIRST AID MEAS SURES Description of first aid measure es Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
+If irritation continues, seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
-Foeek medical attention in event of irritation.
+Seek medical attention in event of irritation.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
-Ingestion Immediately give a glass of First aid is not generally rec f water. quired.
+Ingestion Immediately give a glass of water.
+First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.
-Indication of any immediate m edical attention and special t treatment needed Treat symptomatically.
-SECTION 5 FIREFIGHTING MEASURES Extinguishing media Water spray or fog.
-Special hazards arising from the substrate or mixture Fire Incompatibility Avoid contamination with or xidising agents 1

-Advice for firefighters

-U U Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Indication of any immediate medical attention and special treatment needed Treat symptomatically.
+SECTION 5 FIREFIGHTING MEASURES Extinguishing media • Water spray or fog.
+Special hazards arising from the substrate or mixture Fire Incompatibility Avoid contamination with oxidising agents Advice for firefighters Fire Fighting Alert Fire Brigade and tell t hem location and nature of hazard.
 Fire/Explosion Hazard Non Combustible.
 Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.